Bereavement Leave Around the World

 Listed below is the minimum required leave an employer must provide a worker.

-- Australia grants 2 days of paid leave to employees whose immediate family member has passed.
+- Grants 2 days of paid leave to employees whose immediate family member has passed.

 - Leave can be taken for two continuous days or two separate days